 Two voluntary sets of standards exist for dryer venting.
 For electric dryers, it is Underwriters Laboratories UL 2158.
 For gas dryers, the voluntary standard is ANSI Z21.5.1 (CGA 7.1).
 With these standards, rigid and semi-rigid metal vent pipes are the accepted ways to vent the dryer.

-Although metal pipe was always the preferred method of venting, most all of us remember the flexible white plastic dryer vent hose kit sold in hardware stores.
+Although metal pipe was always the preferred method of venting, almost everyone remembers the flexible white plastic dryer vent hose kit sold in hardware stores.
 As it turns out, these combustible white plastic hose kits are deadly when improperly used as dryer venting, and are the reason for many dryer vent fires.
-However, until recently they were still commonly used as dryer venting, and there are many homes that still vent their dryers using this dangerous product.
+However, until recently they were still commonly used as dryer venting, and many homes still vent their dryers using this dangerous product.

 You need to exercise care when choosing this type of flexible metal dryer vent.
 When you go to the hardware store, you may see flexible duct that is labeled with a UL listing of UL 181B “Closure Systems for Use with Flexible Air Ducts and Air Connectors.”
-However, this standard is for flexible plastic and metal heating and cooling ductwork, and for vent fans such as those used in bathrooms.
-These products are not approved for use as a dryer vents.
+However, this standard is for flexible plastic and metal heating and cooling ductwork, and vent fans such as those used in bathrooms.
+These products are not approved for use as dryer vents.

 Only flexible ductwork meeting UL 2158A can be used as dryer venting.

 Periodically Clean the Dryer Vent and Exhaust Duct

 The Consumer Product Safety Commission developed CPSC Document #5022, which outlines actions you can take to reduce the risk of dryer fires from overheated clothes dryers.

 - Check the outside dryer vent while the dryer is operating to make sure exhaust air is escaping.
 You should feel a strong discharge of moist warm air.
 If you do not feel a strong discharge of air, the vent or the exhaust duct may be blocked.